rakus/extensible-maven-completion/README.md

 4. Start a new shell (or source `.maven-completion.bash`)

-In step 3 the command `bin/mvn-comp-create-extension.sh --all` scans the local repository for all JARs that are named like a maven-plugin and will generate a completion extension for it.
+In step 3 the command `bin/mvn-comp-create-extension.sh --all` scans the local repository for Maven plugins will generate a completion extension for each.
 The completion extension are stored in the directory `$HOME/.mvn-completion.d`.

-The script might issue error messages for JARs that seems to be a plugin by name but aren't one or plugins without goals (yes, this is possible).
+The script might issue error messages for plugins without goals (yes, this is possible).
 Just ignore them.

 ## Testing